davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 * shelters and campsites
 * mountain peaks

-Sometimes these places can be enjoyed just by hiking 100 feet away.
+Sometimes these places can be enjoyed just **by hiking 100 feet away**.
 For instance, hike to a shelter for the convenience of water and a privy, but setup a tent far away from the actual shelter itself.
 Or when reaching a mountain peak and wanting to snack and take in the view, simply find a place just off the peak.
 This worked surprisingly well even in crowded places like the tops of peaks on Franconia Ridge in the White Mountains.

 ### Social media
 More and more, social media has been playing into the AT journey.
 Many folks follow YouTubers who vlog their journey day by day, becoming mini-celebrities.
 There were a few cases where trail angels (who helped hikers) sometimes tracked these mini-celebrities and were setting up their trail magic location in order to meet the celebrities.
 This seemed really strange to me, but hey, they shared their food with noncelebrities like me, so I guess I can't complain too much.